-The 2016 colloquium, the second of two meetings for the 2015-2017 Templeton Fellows at the Herzl Institute will take place at the Mt.
+The 2016 colloquium, the second of two meetings for the 2015-2017 Templeton Fellows at the Herzl Institute took place at the Mt.
 Zion Hotel in Jerusalem on December 27-29, 2016.
-This colloquium will afford the Fellows the opportunity to present the final stages of their projects as they approach the completion of their research and fellowships.
+This colloquium afforded the Fellows the opportunity to present the final stages of their projects as they approach the completion of their research and fellowships.
 For a list of the Fellows and their project topics click here.

 Joshua Amaru (Yeshivat Eretz Hazvi), “Halachic Virtue and Wisdom”

 James Arcadi (University of Bristol), “Belonging to the Lord: Consecration, Divine Presence, and the Metaphysics of Holiness in the Hebrew Scriptures”

 Craig Bartholomew (Redeemer University College), “The God Who Acts in History”

 James Diamond (University of Waterloo), “Constructing a Jewish Philosophical Theology: A Prolegomenon”